Azure/CloudShell/docs/add-package-into-cloudshell.md

 ### Check if package is available in Azure Linux

-The below instructions is assuming Azure Linux 2.0.
-Please note that Azure linux 3.0 is coming out soon.
+> [!NOTE]
+> The instructions assume Azure Linux 2.0 because CloudShell is currently based on Azure Linux 2.0

 Please check if the package is available here - https://packages.microsoft.com/cbl-mariner/2.0/prod/base/x86_64/Packages/